AldrianLoberiano/Recipe-and-Meal-Planning-App/README.md

 3. Plan your weekly meals

 - Open Meal Planner.
-- Add meals to breakfast, lunch, dinner, or snack slots for each day.
+- Add meals to breakfast, lunch, dinner, snack, drinks, and dessert slots for each day.
 - Drag and drop meals between slots and days.

 4. View nutrition summary